What are Investment Banks?

 However, this separation isn't as distinct as it once was in the past.

-Changing regulations.
 Following the Great Depression, the Banking Act of 1933 prevented financial institutions from offering investment and consumer banking services under one roof.

 This was done to cut down on the risk of a bank losing its consumers deposits due to poor investments.